Araceligm90/reading-notes201/class-03.md

 **Is the ‘people’ array a valid JS array?
 If so, how can I access the values stored?
 If not, why?**

-The 'people' array is not valid.
-I have checked on Google if an array can contain ‘null’ values, as this specific characteristic has made me hesitate.
-However I have read both ‘yes’ and ‘no’ answers.
-So I would say that is the reason why this array is not valid.
+The 'people' array is a valid array because it contains valid data types which are displayed in a correct way.
+You can access the different elements by specifying the index number.

 **List 5 shorthand operators for assignment in JS and describe what they do.**